 The remote kingdom of Bhutan has a fascinating cultural and architectural heritage plus beautiful mountain scenery.
 A highlight of any visit to the country is to witness Drubchen (Festival); a colourful event accompanied by Buddhist chants and masked dances.
 This tour is timed to coincide with one of the least tourist visited festivals and is set in one the most spectacular valleys in Bhutan.
-The country continues to preserve its cultural integrity and age-old traditions as revealed in this unique and comprehensive tour, which travels through the fascinating western and central regions of the Kingdom of the Thunder Dragon
+The country continues to preserve its cultural integrity and age-old traditions as revealed in this unique and comprehensive tour, which travels through the fascinating western and central regions of the Kingdom of the Thunder Dragon.

 ITINERARY